QTSeg: A Query Token-Based Dual-Mix Attention Framework with Multi-Level Feature Distribution for Medical Image Segmentation: Experimental Results and Discussion

 \subsection{Ablation Studies}

-To investigate the effectiveness of our architecture, we conducted several ablation studies on the QTSeg architecture.
-Due to resource constraints, we did not evaluate the baseline MedSAM with the ViT base architecture.
-Instead, we replaced the ViT base with TinyViT to assess the model's performance within the MedSAM framework, as depicted in Setting~1 of Table~\ref{tab:ablation}.
-This setting makes MedSAM have the same architecture as MobileSAM~\cite{mobilesam}, which shows high performance on general segmentation tasks.
-Furthermore, we replaced TinyViT with our FPN Encoder model without altering the MedSAM architecture (Setting 2).
-Comparing Settings~1~and~2, the transition from TinyViT to the FPN Encoder led to a decrease in both model accuracy and complexity.
-To enhance model performance to meet a similar baseline standard, we incorporated the U-Shape architecture outlined in Section~\ref{sec:method} and Settings~3,~4,~5,~and 6 in Table~\ref{tab:ablation}.
-Settings~3~and~4 demonstrate the utilization of feature concatenation on the channel axis instead of element-wise addition for the skip connections from the encoder to the decoder.
-The table illustrates that implementing the U-shape architecture resulted in an overall performance boost but increased model complexity compared to Setting~2.
-Interestingly, adding the MLFF module alongside feature concatenation did not yield performance improvements and decreased model performance for this setting.

-To address the complexity of QTSeg, we replaced feature concatenation with element-wise addition, as shown in Setting~5.
-This adjustment reduced complexity while enhancing accuracy.
-Furthermore, incorporating the MLFF module into Setting~5, as in our proposed QTSeg method (Setting~6), resulted in further enhancements.
-Notably, with parameters similar to Setting~1, QTSeg achieved a substantial reduction in model complexity from 39.91 GFLOPs to 2.29 GFLOPs while maintaining or even surpassing performance metrics such as MAE and Acc.
+To evaluate the effectiveness of our architecture, we conducted various ablation studies on the QTSeg architecture.
+Due to limitations in resources, we chose not to assess the baseline MedSAM~\cite{medsam} with the ViT base architecture.
+Instead, we replaced the ViT base with TinyViT~\cite{wu_kan2022tinyvit} to evaluate the model's performance within the MedSAM framework, as shown in Setting~1 of Table~\ref{tab:ablation}.
+This configuration aligns MedSAM with the architecture of MobileSAM~\cite{mobilesam}, known for its strong performance in general segmentation tasks.
+Additionally, we replaced TinyViT with a CNN-based encoder model without modifying the MedSAM architecture (Setting~2).
+A comparison between Settings 1 and 2 reveals that transitioning from TinyViT to the CNN-based encoder results in a decrease in both model accuracy and complexity.
+To enhance model performance to meet a similar baseline standard, we utilize the U-Shape architecture detailed in Section~\ref{sec:method} and showcased it in Settings~3,~4, ~5, and~6.
+Settings~3 and~4 illustrate the use of multiple decoders from the MedSAM decoder with and without our MLFD modules, emphasizing the significance of MLFD in enhancing model performance by distributing features across multiple stages.
+Finally, by replacing the MedSAM decoder with our proposed DMAD decoder, we achieved superior performance in Settings~5 and~6.
+Notably, with parameters similar to Setting~1, our QTSeg demonstrated a significant reduction in model complexity from 39.91 GFLOPs to 2.60 GFLOPs while maintaining or even surpassing performance metrics such as MAE, Acc, and IoU.